AdiKsOnDev/linear-cli/README.md

-# Linearator
+# Linear CLI

 A comprehensive command-line interface for Linear issue management, enabling efficient project workflow automation and team collaboration through the Linear API.

 ## Overview

-Linearator is a powerful CLI tool that streamlines Linear project management workflows by providing command-line access to all core Linear functionality.
+Linear CLI is a powerful CLI tool that streamlines Linear project management workflows by providing command-line access to all core Linear functionality.
 Built with Python and designed for developers, project managers, and teams who prefer terminal-based workflows or need to automate Linear operations.

 ## Key Features